DonThompson/FradBot/README.md

 https://github.com/Blizzard/s2client-api#coding-standard

 Unzip, put the lib & include folders in a folder called 'sc2api-precompiled'.
-Sibling to that, create your folder for this project -- 'sc1api-scv'
+Sibling to that, create your folder for this project -- 'FradBot'

 ## One time configuration
 Project Settings -> C++ -> General - Additional Include Directories should point to ../sc2api-precompiled/include  (or wherever you load these files)